platisd/break-the-coupling-cpp/README.md

 like one.
 This means we can create variants by using a different type during the `CameraPowerController` instantiation.

 For the unit tests, we follow a similar approach to the other "link switch" method.

+## YouTube

+This tutorial also exists as a [video on YouTube](https://www.youtube.com/watch?v=SRLVf6Ssx1s).
+Check it out and if you enjoyed it don't forget to comment, like and subscribe! 😊